R3Conclave/conclave-core-sdk/docs/docs/enclaves.md

 into the enclave using a direct memory copy.
 Conclave provides convenient APIs to facilitate this data passing between enclave and host.

-However, it is important to note that, unlike the enclave, neither this 'host' process nor the underlying operating system are trusted by the users of the enclave.
+However, it is important to note that, unlike the enclave, neither this 'host' process, nor the underlying operating system are trusted by the users of the enclave.
 Yet the enclave depends on them.
 The following sections explain how message encryption, remote attestation, and the Conclave-specific 'Mail' API combine to solve this problem.